MurtazaMajid/Awam-Asist-Citizen-Services-Navigation-RAG-Chatbot/README.md

 ## The Solution

 Awam Assist is a RAG-based chatbot that acts as a single entry point for Pakistani government service information.
-A citizen types a question in plain English or Roman Urdu and receives a direct, accurate, plain-language answer sourced from official government documents.
+A citizen types or speaks a question in English or Roman Urdu and receives a direct, accurate, plain-language answer sourced from official government documents.

 It does not generate answers from the LLM's training data.
 It retrieves the most relevant chunks from a curated knowledge base of official Pakistani government sources, passes them to the LLM as context, and instructs the model to answer only from that context.
 This means the answers are grounded, verifiable, and traceable back to a real source.

-The chatbot currently covers 15 categories of government services and is deployed as a live REST API that any frontend or mobile application can connect to.
+The chatbot covers 15 categories of government services, supports bilingual text and voice input, and is deployed as a live REST API that any frontend or mobile application can connect to.

 ---